cytex-ch/elastictype/README.md

 <a name="about"></a>

 Elastictype is a easy way to model application data stored in Elasticsearch.
-It is inpsired by mongoose and @nestjs/mongoose and thus includes type casting, validation, query building, hooks and much more.
-It is written in TypeScript and thus provides type safety.
+It is inspired by mongoose and @nestjs/mongoose and thus includes type casting, validation, query building, hooks and much more.
+It is written in TypeScript and provides type safety.

 ## 🏁 Features